 The past age structure of an area can also be used to predict how the area's average education level will change over time [1].
 Younger cohorts have tended to complete more education than older cohorts, and the average education level in a city at a particular point in time depends strongly on the age structure.
 Areas with large shares of young adults (aged 15-24) and older adults (aged 55 and over) at the start of a decade are likely to see average education levels in their local labor force rise rapidly by the end of the decade as highly educated cohorts of younger workers replace less educated cohorts of older workers in the labor force.
-If this age structure-induced increase in average human capital is otherwise unrelated to wage outcomes, then it can be studied as a natural experiment to infer the existence and magnitudes of human capital externalities.
+If this age structure induced increase in average human capital is otherwise unrelated to wage outcomes, then it can be studied as a natural experiment to infer the existence and magnitude of human capital externalities.

-Another natural experiment can be exploited by using past location decisions of skilled immigrants to predict the location decisions of newly arriving skilled immigrants [3].
-Specifically, geographic clusters of specific immigrant nationalities can be examined to predict future population flows for immigrants of the same nationality.
+Another natural experiment that has been exploited is using past location decisions of skilled immigrants to predict the location decisions of newly arriving skilled immigrants [3].
+Specifically, geographic clusters of specific immigrant nationalities have been used to predict future population flows for immigrants of the same nationality.
 New immigrants tend to settle in areas where their compatriots have located before them because of social networks and the benefits of locating in an ethnic enclave.
-If the past location decisions of skilled immigrants predict future inflows of skilled immigrants, an area's average education level would be expected to rise over time.
-If past location decisions are otherwise unrelated to future changes in labor market conditions, then past immigrant population densities can be used as a natural experiment to infer the effect of human capital externalities on wages.
+If the past location decisions of skilled immigrants, an area's average education level would be expected to rise over time.
+If past location decisions are otherwise unrelated to future changes in labor market conditions, then past immigrant population densities may provide a natural experiment to infer the effect of human capital externalities on wages.